Last updated on January 22nd, 2023 at 02:11 pm

 Here you will learn all about raising baby ducks into adults!
 Baby duck care for beginners, reasons why to consider adding ducks to your homestead, and where to read about adult duck care.

 - Hen or duck – An adult female duck

 - Straight run – This means that the ducklings are unsexed.
 If you purchase straight-run ducklings, you could end up with either males or females.

 - Brooder – A temperature-controlled area used for raising newly hatched ducklings.

-Duck is a form of poultry, so it is technically a white meat even though it appears to be darker in color.
-The meat tends to have more flavor to it naturally and is more like the dark meat found on chicken.
-Duck has a higher fat content especially when eaten with the skin on.
+Duck is a form of poultry, so it is technically white meat even though it appears to be darker in color.
+The meat tends to have more flavor to it naturally and is more like the dark meat found in chicken.
+Duck has a higher fat content, especially when eaten with the skin on.
 Cooking duck at home is not for everyone, but if you plan on raising ducks you should give it a try.

 What Baby Duck is Right For You